 You won’t need anything too smart, but pack a pair of heels and a swishy skirt (a linen shirt and navy chinos for Mr Smith) for after-hours dancing and shimmy-shimmy-shaking on the terrace.

 Dotted with potted palms (and the requisite marigolds) and hung with enormous, balloon-like Tom Dixon lamps, the restaurant is bright and modern.
 Thanks to long, age-spotted mirrors and a glass-panelled ceiling supported by steel girders, there’s a light, airy feel to surroundings.
 The black-and-white tiled floor and simple wooden tables form a discrete backdrop to imposing design: one concrete wall juts into the dining room in a huge arc, making its leaded windows a focal point.
 The menu is just as impressive, groaning with local dishes.
-We’re particularly fond of the caldillo de congrio (conger eel stew) and the lamb shanks, softly braised in Carménère wine.
-The menu changes seasonally, so you’ll need to head back often to sample new favourites.
+We’re particularly fond of the lemon-roasted rainbow trout and the Magellanic fried plantain chips with spider crab.

 Stained-glass windows cast a multi-coloured glow over Bar Magnolia, where industrial pendant lights hang sentinel over a marble-topped, burnished bronze bar.
-Take a pew on a leather-and-wood seat and ask the bartender for a radish- or avocado-muddled pisco sour – Marigold’s speciality.
 If the sun is shining, earmark a table on the roof terrace, where Santiago’s golden sunsets are reflected in the glass-accented floor.
+Local live music soundtracks Thursday evenings.

 Everything on the restaurant’s menu can be ordered to your room between 7am and 10pm.